 This is one of the fanciest places Rover will ever be able to come over.
 The lush garden patio welcomes him with water and biscuits, though it’s unlikely you will want to share your award winning dinner.
 People treats cause Pavlovian response with lunch, dinner, and brunch dishes like crispy rabbit rillettes over French green lentils, quince and apple marmalade; pork belly with Yukon gold potatoes, poached egg, Béarnaise, avocado and bacon; and roasted chicken with dandelion greens, pickled onion, ricotta and egg yolk ravioli.
 231 Center St., Healdsburg, 707-431-0100

-Dogs will dig the beer garden at this outpost of Gordon Biersch’s ever-popular brewpub.
+Dogs will dig the beer gardens at these outposts of Gordon Biersch’s ever-popular brewpub.
 You can sneak bites to your pup under the table –we suggest French dip sliders on pretzel buns, sausage bites, or slow roasted Petaluma chicken breast with mashed potatoes and sautéed local vegetables.
 There’s usually live music to howl along with, too.
-230 Petaluma Ave., Sebastopol, 707-829-7300
+230 Petaluma Ave., Sebastopol, 707-829-7300 and 691 Broadway, Sonoma, 707-935-9100

 Sunflower Caffe, Sonoma